NiklasEi/bevy_asset_loader/README.md

 ### A note on system ordering

-The loading state runs in a single exclusive system `at_start`.
-This means that any parallel system in the loading state will always run after all asset handles have been checked for their status.
-You can thus read the current progress in each frame in a parallel system without worrying about frame lag.
+The loading state runs in a base set between `CoreSet::StateTransitions` and `CoreSet::Update`.
+This means that systems running in `CoreSet::Update` can already see the reported progress of all tracked asset collections for the current frame.

 ## Failure state